top of page

 But it's absolutely true.

-Because at some point, you have to ask yourself whether doing what you’ve always done will enable you to achieve your business objectives.
+Because at some point, you have to ask yourself whether doing what you’ve always done will enable you to achieve your future business objectives.
 If you’re entirely honest with yourself, the answer will be “probably not”.

 chalk drawing of man climbing stairs toward the words "what's next?"